Arjunsinghthakur/SOEN-6011/skills/api-testing.md

   - software-testing
 layout: layouts/skill.njk
 ---
+# Name of Skill
-API testing is a type of software testing that involves testing application programming interfaces (APIs) directly and as part of integration testing to determine if they meet expectations for functionality, reliability, performance, and security
+API testing is a type of software testing that involves testing application programming interfaces (APIs) directly to determine if they meet expectations for functionality, reliability, performance, and security.
 # Classification of Skill
 # Prerequisites for Skill
 # Related Software Engineering Area(s)